 Google Search Console used to be called Google Webmaster Tools and although the name change was three years ago, you may still hear many digital marketers refer to it by that name.

 Google Search Console is also where Google is able to provide any warnings about your website.
 If there are issues with pages being indexed or if there is concern from Google about spammy links, this is where Google communicates that information.
-If you don’t have
+If you don’t have Search Console setup, you will never get those warnings.

 Time needed: 20 minutes.